itsm3abena/c-ds/README.md

 This library supports efficient memory management, fast access times, and provides an intuitive API for developers to work with arrays of arbitrary sizes.
 It's designed to be used in both small and large-scale applications, ranging from system-level programming to high-performance applications.

+---

 ## Features

 - **Dynamic Resizing**: The array dynamically resizes as elements are added or removed, ensuring that the array always accommodates the required number of elements.
-- **Memory Efficiency**: HybridArray minimizes memory usage by only allocating the required amount of memory and uses techniques to reduce memory fragmentation.
+- **Memory Efficiency**: Minimizes memory usage by only allocating the required amount of memory and uses techniques to reduce memory fragmentation.
-- **High Performance**: The library is optimized for speed, ensuring fast access to elements and minimal overhead.
+- **High Performance**: Optimized for speed, ensuring fast access to elements and minimal overhead.
-- **Extensibility**: The library can be extended for specific use cases, allowing developers to modify and improve the data structure according to their needs.
+- **Extensibility**: The library can be extended for specific use cases, allowing developers to modify and improve the data structure.

+---

 ## Installation